lrajlich/docker-example/Readme.md

 ## Run Docker containers

 There are 3 different ways to run the docker containers, to highlight the different ways which networking is done at the container level in docker.
+The architecture is simple - the sinatra application serves a couple of endpoints and connects to the 2 backend services (redis & mysql) in different manners depending on how the containers are run.

 #### Run with Linking